dfinity/canister-profiling/collections/README.md

 > **Note**
 >
 > * The Candid interface of the benchmark is minimal, therefore the serialization cost is negligible in this measurement.
-> * Due to the instrumentation overhead, we cannot profile computations with more elements.
-Hopefully, when deterministic time slicing is ready, we can measure the performance on large memory footprint.
+> * Due to the instrumentation overhead and cycle limit, we cannot profile computations with large collections.
+Hopefully, when deterministic time slicing is ready, we can measure the performance on larger memory footprint.
 > * `hashmap` uses amortized data structure.
 When the initial capacity is reached, it has to copy the whole array, thus the cost of `batch_put 50` is much higher than other data structures.
-> * `hashmap_rs` uses the `fxhash` crate, which is the same as the `HashMap` from std library, but with a deterministic hasher.
+> * `hashmap_rs` uses the `fxhash` crate, which is the same as `std::collections::HashMap`, but with a deterministic hasher.
+This ensures reproducible result.
 > * `rbtree`'s `remove` method only performs logical removal of the elements.
 The removed elements still reside in memory, but not reachable from the map.
 A complete implementation of `remove` would cost a bit more than reported here.
 > * The MoVM table measures the performance of an experimental implementation of Motoko interpreter.
 External developers can ignore this table for now.